Split Happens — A Divorce Podcast Featuring Jay Henderlite

 Where to Find Split Happens

-Listeners can stream Split Happens on major platforms including Apple Podcasts, Spotify (coming soon!), YouTube, and News4Jax online.
-Two episodes are already available, with more in development, offering fresh perspectives on divorce, custody, and family transitions.
+Listeners can stream Split Happens on major platforms including Apple Podcasts, Spotify, YouTube, and News4Jax online.
+With a growing library of episodes, Split Happens covers fresh perspectives on divorce, custody, co-parenting, and family transitions.

 Episode 1 – “Divorce Isn’t the End- It’s A Beginning”